Get Support

 If you are not currently working with a professional, you can contact Brighton & Hove City Council’s Front Door for Families service, who can help connect you with the support you need.

-Make a Referral
+Make a referral

 If you are a professional supporting a family, you can submit a referral through our online system.

-Read first: Referral Partner Guidelines
+Read the Referral Partner Guidelines

 To help us work smoothly together and ensure that we can successfully fulfil your referral requests, please follow the guidance below when making referrals.